 Reading the Stream

-Understanding the stream’s features is crucial to identifying the most productive fishing spots.
-Look for riffles, runs, and pools, which provide trout with food, oxygen, and cover.
-These areas are often interconnected, forming a productive “fish highway.”
+Look for riffles, runs, and pools that provide food, oxygen, and cover for trout.
+These areas often form a productive “fish highway.”

 Finding Trout Hideouts

 Trout seek shelter in structures like undercut banks, fallen trees, rocks, and overhanging vegetation.
-They also prefer areas with a mix of fast and slow water, which provides both food and rest.
-Keep an eye out for these features when choosing where to cast your line.
+They prefer areas with a mix of fast and slow water where they can find food and rest.

 Trout Fishing Techniques